mui/material-ui/docs/pages/blog/2020-developer-survey-results.md

 <img src="/static/blog/2020-survey/4.jpg" style="width: 512px; margin-top: 32px; margin-bottom: 32px; " alt="Word cloud of the main benefit of Material-UI" />

-These responses on this question are very clear indicator to us about what we need to continue to do more.
-Some of the most repetating points were the palette of components, the ease of use, the documentation, as well as the design.
-We will for sure continue to work on all of these.
+The responses to this question are a very clear indicator to us about what we need to continue to do more of.
+Some of the most common points were the range of components, ease of use, documentation quality, as well as the design.
+We will of course continue to work on all of these.

 ### 5. How can we improve Material-UI for you?